AdaCore/spark2014/lrm/source/introduction.rst

 will typically be non-|SPARK| -- code will be given in a subsequent draft of this document.

 .. todo::
    Add detail on restrictions to be applied to tested code.
-Target: D2
+Target: Milestone 3

 *No further detail is given in the current draft of this document on Combining